 - An up/cross-sell section.

 a) Inline editing.
-This type concerns changing the product specs in the cart without extra pop-ups or pages.
-It may come in the form of drop-downs, steppers (plus and minus signs), and a quantity input field.
+This type concerns changing the product specs in the cart using drop-downs, steppers (plus and minus signs), and a quantity input field.

 Steppers are considered to be more user-friendly than drop-downs.
 Why?
 A drop-down implies taking an extra action: opening a list of numbers and searching for the needed one.
-It’s better to click on the “+/-” or arrow sign or insert the number from the keyboard manually.
+It's better to manually click on the “+/-” or arrow sign or insert the number from the keyboard.

-However, you also need to look at your analytics here.
-If clients buy not so many items of one product, you can make a drop-down to save space, which is so pivotal for mobiles.
+owever, you also should look at your analytics here.
+If customers buy not so many items of one product, you can make a drop-down to save space, which is so pivotal for mobiles.
 But generally, steppers are more convenient, especially for orders with large numbers of goods.
-Remember to indicate a quantity limit.
-In steppers, disable the “plus” icon and show a message that adding more items is impossible.
+Indicate a quantity limit.
+In steppers, turn off the “plus” icon and show a message that adding more items is impossible.

 b) A pop-up.
-In this case, clients can click on the “Edit” button next to the product.
+In this case, customers can click on the “Edit” button next to the product.
 Then, a pop-up opens.
-It’s a quick overview, sort of a mini product page where they can change the parameters: size, color, etc. It’s better for the cart UX than going to the product page because it’s faster and doesn’t direct the customer to another page.
+It's a quick overview, sort of a mini product page where they can change the parameters: size, color, etc. It's better for the cart UX than going to the product page because it's faster and doesn't direct the client to another page.

 Allow customers to delete products from the cart.
 Display a message with the “Undo” button to return the removed item.
 Ask the customer to confirm the action only if they: